miso-lims/miso-lims/docs/admin/baremetal-installation-guide.md

 if possible by following the
 [Docker compose installation guide](../compose-installation-guide).

+Refer [here](#server-deployment-troubleshooting) in the event that you run into issues during installation.

 ## Prerequisites

 For each service, which may be put on the same machine, the following tools are